-In order to be eligible to apply for Graduate Entry Medicine, you must have achieved, or be predicted to achieve, the following (or equivalent) by 31st July of the year of intended enrolment:
+To apply for Graduate Entry Medicine, you must have or be predicted to achieve, the following (or equivalent) by 31st July of the year of intended enrolment:

-or a merit or distinction (equivalent to 2.1 or first) in an integrated undergraduate masters degree
+or a minimum of merit (equivalent to 2.1 or first) in an integrated undergraduate masters degree

-or a lower second (2.2) PLUS a Postgraduate Masters or PhD
+or a 2.2 and a Postgraduate Masters or PhD

 IELTS 7.0 with no less than 7.0 in speaking and 6.5 in listening, reading and writing (all candidates from non-English speaking countries)

-Degrees awarded in countries other than the UK can be accepted if they are confirmed to be equivalent to awards in the UK system.
+We accept Swansea University approved equivalent qualifications.
 If you hold more than one undergraduate degree, the result from the most recent degree is considered.

-Graduate Entry Medicine is not open to transfers with credit from other Medical courses but applicants who have previously been students at other medical schools may apply to join the programme from Year 1, provided that they meet our entry requirements, these applicant will be considered on a case by case basis.
+We do not accept credit transfers from other Medical courses, for Medicine.
+Applicants who have previously studied Medicine elsewhere may apply to join the programme from Year 1, provided that they meet our entry requirements, these applicant will be considered on a case by case basis.